[Last updated 14th August, 2018]

 Autoimmune diseases and digestive issues are more common than ever before.

 Its emergence has created a huge market for new supplements and associated products.
-But just how big a problem is it?
+But just how big of a problem is it?

 This article is a sales-free look at what we currently understand about leaky gut syndrome.